Why berries?

 Covering strawberries with clear plastic to act as a mini greenhouse can give you earlier crops- remember, the bees need to get in under any cover to pollinate the flowers, and you will need to water the plants more frequently.

-When you have delicious fruit, beware of local squirrels, mice and birds!
+Once you have delicious fruit, beware of squirrels, mice and birds!
 If you don’t want to feed furry and feathered friends, cover your fruit with nets or try old c.d’s.

-Raspberries come in two main types- summer and autumn fruiting varieties- growing both types can give you fruit all summer, but until you have got the hang of cutting back -summer fruiting canes in July and autumn fruiting canes in the winter, be careful to keep them well labelled and ideally well separated.
+Raspberries come in two main types- summer and autumn fruiting varieties- growing both types will give you fruit all summer.
+To help you prune summer fruiting canes at the end of July and autumn fruiting canes to the ground in the winter months, be careful to keep canes well-labelled and planted apart.

 Every growing space and every season is different and changes how we grow.
 Grow 6 is a place to start to practice and learn how to grow and adapt to these changes.
 Along with supporting new growers through regular updates, your tips and experiences are welcome as we all ‘Get Growing’.